QubizApps/lib_nestjs-commons/README.md

-# lib_nestjs-commons
+# lib_nodejs-commons
-NestJS package for general usage among projects
+All sorts of classes and utilities used between NestJS projects